 To tackle Jack’s sleep disturbance, I supported his adrenal glands with a daytime uplifting combination of the herb Ashwagandha and Siberian Ginseng called Sereni-Pro.
 Over a two month period this restored the positive adrenal hormone (DHEA), and reduced the over production of the negative stress hormone (Cortisol) associated with stress.
 Additional B-complex and vitamin C in the daytime further assisted the balancing of the adrenal stress hormones.

-At night I gave a down-regulating formula called Sleep Manager, along with magnesium as Mg Optima™ Relax.
+At night I gave a down-regulating formula called Sleep Manager, along with a magnesium supplement.
 He began to sleep better, credit to the evening walks (instead of emails and arguments), and the two nighttime supplements helped him to stay asleep as his neurotransmitters and stress hormones were being better balanced.
 His daytime energy improved after a month of better sleep.